Hoyasumii/avengers-endgame/README.md

 QUILL: [glances at Thor] Me, right?

 THOR: Yes, you.
 Of course.
 Of course.
-Of
+Of c